Compasscode2024/Compasscode/README.md

 # Compass: Congestion control amid Disobedient Traffic
-This repository consists of the source codes of our paper: *Compass: Congestion control amid Disobedient Traffic.*
+This repository consists of the source codes of our paper: *Compass: Tailoring Congestion control for Disobedient Traffic.*